aubm/aubm-website/content/posts/the-case-of-a-git-linear-history.md

 * cbf6c73 init alphabet.txt with letters a to e
 ```

 The last commit in branch `master` changed the name of `alphabet.txt`.
-When rebasing branch `add-missing-letters`, changes brought to `alphabet.txt` will be reported to `latin-alphabet.txt`. __So yes, the process is destructive__, history is rewritten.
+When rebasing branch `add-missing-letters`, changes brought to `alphabet.txt` will be reapplied on `latin-alphabet.txt`. __So yes, the process is destructive__, history is rewritten.
 It is up to you to estimate the value of keeping the indication that `add-missing-letters` originates from a version of `master` where the file was not renamed yet.
 At least now, knowing that this will come at other expenses in terms of readability and some tools ease of use, you can make an informed decision.

 #### Keeping a linear history doesn't necessarily mean squashing everything around